Here are some bowling party games for parties held either at a bowling alley or at home.

 Arrange some certificates / trophy’s to give out at the end so that everyone is rewarded for something—no matter whether it’s a good or bad thing.
 For example:

-You can pick up some cheap plastic trophies, award ribbons / medals and temporary tattoos for this.
+You can pick up some cheap plastic trophies, award ribbons / medals and temporary tattoos from suppliers 1 and 5 for this.

 This list of bowling party games is really only suitable for parties at home.